With your donation, our local partners can restore a vulnerable Ethiopian’s dignity and help them rewrite their story.

 Our annual Trustees Report and Accounts charts how – with your support – Ethiopiaid Ireland is making progress towards our strategic objectives.

 The annual report also includes our audited accounts, explaining where our income comes from and how we have spent it.
 Our Trustees are responsible for preparing these reports in keeping with the law and the Irish accounting standards.
 They are published each year.
-Download our 2018 Trustees Report and Accounts here.
+Our 2019 Trustees Report and Accounts are coming soon.

 If you have any questions about the report, please contact Frances Darcy on 01 677 5188 or 087 093 6031 or email Frances at firstname.lastname@example.org.